Home » Family Style Dinners » Slow Cooker Braised Beef Short Ribs Recipe

 Overhead shot of a plate filled with short ribs and homemade mashed potatoes garnished with parsley

-• They are the ultimate comfort food!
+• These tender, fall-apart ribs are the ultimate comfort food!
 I’m not sure if there is anything more comforting than a plate filled with homemade mashed potatoes, tender shredded beef, and creamy beef gravy.

 Heat olive oil in a large saute pan over medium-high heat.
 Sear short ribs in batches until a dark golden-brown crust forms.
 Remove ribs and set aside.